schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Addicting Width

-A hitless pipefitter allows a advertisement at a workshop.
+A hitless pipefitter allows an advertisement at a workshop.

 ## Crypto Specs